 The most awaited dance festival of the year, the Natyanjali Dance festival is not an occasion to be missed.
 The festival brings together, on a single platform some of India’s most accomplished classical dancers, performing in the blessed vicinity of Lord Shiva at the Nataraja Temple.
-Large number of people flock here to witness the grandeur of the festival.
+A large number of people flock here to witness the grandeur of the festival.

 Pichavaram Backwaters and Mangrove Forests:

-Pichavaram is a unique destination which offers one a very special peek into the complexities of Mother Nature.
+Pichavaram is a unique destination that offers one a very special peek into the complexities of Mother Nature.
 Situated nearby the temple town of Chidambaram, Pichavaram hosts the second largest mangrove forest in the world and is a special place to explore for lovers of nature and the wild.

 Shopping in Chidambaram:

-Chidambaram offers limited possibilities for shopping one can only shop for souvenirs at the markets, the replicas of the temple and the Nataraja and some local handicrafts.
+Chidambaram offers limited possibilities for shopping one can only shop for souvenirs at the markets, the replicas of the temple and the Nataraja, and some local handicrafts.
 These limited stores and options, none the less give sufficient knowledge and experience of the rich culture.

 A marvelous temple famous for its huge Sivaganga Tank and a thousand-pillar hall, Sivakamiamman Temple is a great place of worship for the devotees.
 It has a granite stoned idol of a goddess and many other ornate sculptures.
 The priest in this temple offer agamic poojas which are considered to be very special.